wesbarnett/trappeua/README.md

 ## Using Residue Template Files

-* Currently one .rtp file is included in the force field directory.
+* Currently two .rtp files are included in the force field directory.
 Only a few molecules are present at the time.
 Note that you can easily create linear alkanes by specifying the end groups with residue `CH3` and the interior groups as residue `CH2`, as long as each atom has the name `C`.